geersch/nestjs-getting-started/README.md

 1. [The Rules](./docs/06-business-logic.md)
 2. [Quote Service](./docs/06-business-logic.md)

-## Middleware

-1. What is Middleware
-2. Applying Middleware
-3. Functional Middleware

 ## Exception Filters

-1. What is an ExceptionFilter
+1. What is an ExceptionFilter?
-2. Catch Exception with Filters
+2. Catch Exceptions with Filters
 2. Binding Filters

-## Interceptors

-1. What is an Interceptor
-2. Stripping `null` values with a custom Interceptor
-3. Binding Interceptors

 ## Add PostgreSQL with Knex